Pistonite/botw-ist/packages/manual/src/user/syntax.md

   - *By Identifier*: Multiple english words separated by `-` and `_`, for example
     <skyb> get 1 royal-claymore 1 trav-bow</skyb>.
     The result is an item that contains all the words (for example `trav-bow` results in **trav**eller's **bow**.
+    - Plural forms can be used as well, i.e. `apples` is the same as `apple`
     - There is an internal algorithm that decides what item it is if there are multiple matches.
   - *By Localized Name*: A quoted word like <skyb>get "royal claymore"</skyb>.
 By default, all languages are searched, so you can also do something like `"espadon royal"` or `"王族双手剑"`.
 The item is fuzzy-searched.
     - If the matched language is not what you want, you can also lock the language, for example `"fr:espadon royal"`
   - *By Actor Name*: An angle-bracketed string like <skyb>get <Weapon_Sword_070></skyb>, to specify the item use its internal actor name directly.
+  - *By Category* (Limited Scenarios Only): In cases where a category can uniquely identify an item, you can use the category name to specify the item.
+For example <skyb>unequip shield</skyb> to unequip the currently equipped shield if there is only one shield equipped.
+    Note the behavior might vary based on the command.
+See [token](https://github.com/Pistonite/botw-ist/blob/d5812037f4909eeb48cb2ba666dccdb672563cc4/packages/parser/src/syn/token.rs#L119) for possible category values
 - `metadata` is extra properties of the item, in the format of `[key1=value1, key2=value2, ...]`, either `=` or `:` can be used as the key/value delimiter

 The metadata can be used in 2 scenarios: